miladra/eurovision-song-contest/README.md

      ```

 Solution
-- The first solution that came to my mind was to record each vote in the database. then by getting a request I must get computation the result of the voting every time. but I thought when we have millions of users, it is not efficient,
-- so in order to increase performance, I computed the vote for each country and recorded it in the Vote entity during voting time.
+- The first solution that came to my mind was to record each vote in the database, then by getting a request I must get computation the result of the voting every time. but I thought when we have millions of users, it is not efficient, so in order to increase performance, I computed the vote for each country and recorded it in the Vote entity during voting time.
 - In this case, I needed to read Votes and increase them and write them again, hence In order to increase performance,
-- I used Cache (In this case I used caffeine cache because it is simple, in production other tools like Redies will be better because it provides features like clustering and persistence).
+  I used Cache (In this case I used caffeine cache because it is simple, in production other tools like Redies will be better because it provides features like clustering and persistence).
-- First If data exist in the cache I read it from the cache and update it then write it into the database.
-- if data does not exist in the cache I would read it from the database and then update it.
-- so in this way, I reduce hit the database when data is read once.
+  First If data exist in the cache I read it from the cache and update it then write it into the database, if data does not exist in the cache I would read it from the database and then update it, so in this way, I reduce hit the database when data is read once.
 - The application supports 2 language (nl, en) as a query param. ?lang=en OR lang=nl

 ### initial data